Deprecation Timeline classic Google Sites

 - Something similar to page-level permissions

-- Google's most recent announcement did not include this
+- Google's January 2019 Roadmap update did not include this

 - Site update notifications